mattamx/mattamx/README.md

 I’m currently revitalizing my projects, LinkedIn and GitHub (*new profile photo coming soon*) as well as beginning the process of acquiring various certifications.
 Personal website in the works. 🚧

 Having completed my [TripleTen Data Science](https://tripleten.com/data-science/#first) program this past December, I've been putting in the work of building myself a roadmap to be able to achieve my number one goal of 2024, to be able to call myself a full-fledged data scientist and give back to communities through my work.
-At the same time, I'm contemplating furthering my studies with an MS in Data Science from UC Berkeley, stay tuned.

 <kbd> [<img src="https://github.com/mattamx/mattamx/assets/107958646/03599d00-64a7-45c8-90c9-84edbef9bd88">](https://docs.google.com/viewer?url=https://github.com/mattamx/mattamx/files/13953906/About.me.pdf) </kbd>
 <br/>